Evolutionarily Stable (Mis)specifications: Theory and Applications: Evolutionary Stability of Analogy Classes

+We take $\lambda=0$ throughout the remainder of this section.
+Suppose $K\ge4$ and $g>\frac{2}{K-2}\ell$.
+Consider the\emph{ maximal continuation EZ-SU}: (1) misspecified agents always play Across except at node $K$ where they choose Drop, and (2) correctly specified agents (i) matched with misspecified agents play Drop at nodes $K-1$ and $K$ and Across otherwise, and (ii) matched with correctly specified agents always play Drop.
+We verify this indeed forms an EZ-SU.

-We find the\emph{ }stable population share under maximal continuation.
-This is the unique population size $(p_{A}^{*},p_{B}^{*})$ such that the two theories have the same fitness under the maximal continuation EZ-SU.
-Intuitively, $p_{B}^{*}$ shows what fraction of the society is expected to be analogy reasoners in the long run as the adherents of $\Theta_{A}$ and $\Theta_{B}$ rise and fall according to their fitness, assuming the focal equilibrium is the one with the highest amount of continuation. \begin{prop} \textup{ }\emph{Suppose $K\ge4$ and $g>\frac{2}{K-2}\ell$.}\textup{\emph{ }}\textup{The two theories have the same fitness in the maximal continuation EZ-SU of the centipede game if and only if the population size of the misspecified theory $\Theta_{B}$ is $p_{B}^{*}=1-\frac{\ell}{g(K-2)}$.
-This $p_{B}^{*}$ is strictly increasing in $g$ and $K$, strictly decreasing in $\ell.$} \end{prop} Under the maintained assumption $g>\frac{2}{K-2}\ell,$ the stable population share of misspecified agents is strictly more than 50\%, and the share grows when there are more periods and when the increase in payoffs is larger across periods.
-The main intuition is that the misspecified theory has a higher conditional fitness than the rational theory against rational opponents.
+\begin{prop} \textup{ }\emph{Suppose $\lambda=0$, $K\ge4$ and $g>\frac{2}{K-2}\ell$.}\textup{\emph{ }}\textup{The two models have the same fitness in the maximal continuation EZ-SU of the centipede game if and only if $p_{B}^{*}=1-\frac{\ell}{g(K-2)}$, and thus $p_{B}^{*}$ is strictly increasing in $g$ and $K$, and strictly decreasing in $\ell.$} \end{prop} Intuitively, $p_{B}^{*}$ reflects the fraction of society expected to be analogy reasoners if long run population changes are determined by fitness.
+Under the maintained assumption $g>\frac{2}{K-2}\ell,$ the stable population share of misspecified agents is strictly more than 50\%, and the share grows with more periods and a larger increase in payoffs from contintuation.
+The main intuition is that the misspecified model has a higher conditional fitness than the rational model against rational opponents.
 The former leads to many periods of continuation and a high payoff for the biased agent when the rational agent eventually drops, but the latter leads to 0 payoff from immediate dropping.
-The size of the fitness advantage grows with $g$ and $K$.
-On the other hand, the misspecified theory has a lower conditional fitness than the rational theory against misspecified opponents.
+On the other hand, the misspecified model has a lower conditional fitness than the rational model against misspecified opponents.
 For the two groups to have the same expected fitness, there must be fewer rational opponents (i.e., a smaller stable population share $p_{A}^{*}$) when $g$ and $K$ are higher.